jjtParadox/ArsMagica2/readme.md

 Check the [original repo](https://github.com/Growlith1223/ArsMagica2) for more information on what Ars Magica 2 is.

+## Downloads
+Downloads can be found in the [releases](https://github.com/jjtParadox/ArsMagica2/releases) section.
+The `*-sources.jar` file and source code files are for developers only.

 # License
 This mod is open sourced under the Creative Commons 3.0 Attribution Non-Commercial License https://creativecommons.org/licenses/by-nc/3.0/legalcode